Litterbox/notes/week_07_rails/models_and_validation/readme.md

 - It also creates a model_name.rb file
 - File names, class names and table names really matter!

+## Adding data to the model

+- In our model we specify our validations and relationships

 ## CRUD in Rails Console

 - to enter, go to terminal and in the root of your rails app type - `rails console or rails c`